aflin/rampart_docs/source/rampart-main.rst

 Rampart uses the `Duktape JavaScript Engine <https://duktape.org>`_.
 Duktape is an embeddable JavaScript engine, with a focus on portability and compact footprint.
-The developers of Rampart are extremely grateful for the excellent api and ease of use of this library.
+The developers of Rampart are extremely grateful for the excellent API and ease of use of this library.

 License